Priapatius: Reign

 Regardless of his precise ancestry, Priapatius succeeded Arsaces II in 191 BC.
 Like many Arsacid rulers, not much is known about Priapatius.
 His coinage in terms of style followed the same model as that of his predecessors.
-The obverse shows a beardless portrait of him wearing a soft cap (bashlyk), whilst the reverse shows him carrying a bow.
+The obverse shows a beardless portrait of him wearing a soft cap (kyrbasia), whilst the reverse shows him carrying a bow.
 However, changes to the titulary were made on the coinage: the Greek title of BAΣΙΛΕΩΣ (Basileus) was for the first time added and made regular on his coinage, and the title ΜΕΓΑΛΟΥ (Great) was also added.

 The adoption of these titles were most likely associated with the Arsacid reconquest of the lands lost to the Seleucid king Antiochus III the Great (r.
 222 – 187 BC), who had in 210 BC made a large-scale expedition in the east, including Hyrcania.
 There, he possibly compelled Arsaces II to abandon his right to mint coins freely.
 Afterwards, however, the fragility of the Seleucid Empire gave Arsaces II and later Priapatius the opportunity to resume having their coins minted freely.
 Like the rest of the Arsacid kings, Priapatius used the title of Arsaces on his coinage, which was the name of the first Arsacid ruler Arsaces I (r.
 247 – 217 BC), which had become a royal honorific among the Arsacid monarchs out of admiration for his achievements.

 Priapatius was the father of three Arsacid kings, Phraates I (r.
 176 – 171 BC), who was his oldest son and successor, Mithridates I (r.
 171 – 132 BC), and Artabanus I (r.
 127 – 124 BC).